X-SecNLP/CCAD/README.md

 This repository implements **CCAD**, a modular framework for performing adversarial attacks on CLIP (Contrastive Language-Image Pre-training) models.
 It employs a dual-strategy approach: **Projected Gradient Descent (PGD)** for image perturbations and **BERT-MLM** for context-aware synonym replacement in text.

-The goal is to minimize the cosine similarity between image and text embeddings while maintaining visual imperceptibility and text readability.

-## Features

-* **Collaborative Attack (Mode: C)**: Synchronously optimizes both image pixels and text tokens to find the most effective adversarial pair.
-* **PGD Image Perturbation**: Implements  constrained PGD to ensure image changes remain subtle.
-* **BERT-MLM Synonym Replacement**: Uses a Masked Language Model to find candidates that fit the grammatical and semantic context of the sentence.
-* **Semantic Constraint**: Integrates `sentence-transformers` to ensure the adversarial text remains semantically close to the original prompt.
-* **Modular Architecture**: Clean separation between models, utilities, and attack logic.

 ## Project Structure

 | File | Description |